Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Fully Consistent Approach

 Firms also know how much excess supply or demand they actually registered:

 Realised profits and supply/demand imbalances then generate price updates.
 We describe them exactly as in Eq.~\eqref{eq:price_rule_toy}, which now reads:

-where now all quantities are known.\footnote{Since markets do not clear and profits are non zero, we choose symmetric normalisation factors involving the average of supply and demand for the first term, and the average of sales and costs for the second.}
+where all quantities are now known.\footnote{Since markets do not clear and profits are non zero, we choose symmetric normalisation factors involving the average of supply and demand for the first term, and the average of sales and costs for the second.}

-Prices are updated because of tension between supply and demand.
+Prices are updated due to tension between supply and demand, which is in our framework a natural channel for inflation or deflation.
 By the same token, tensions on the job market are bound to lead to wage updates, which we postulate to be of the same form as for price updates, namely

 meaning that excess demand of labour increases wages, and vice-versa.
-This rule implements a Phillips curve at each time step~\cite{Phillips1958, Blanchard2016}.
+This rule implements a Phillips curve at each time step (see \cite{Phillips1958} and \cite{Blanchard2016}).
 One could also use an asymmetric update rule, accounting for the fact that lowering nominal wages is more difficult than raising them.
 Finally, one could also consider adding a direct coupling between the inflation of the price of goods and wages, as an extra term in the right hand side of Eq. \eqref{eq:final_wage_update}.